 The Banned List shall include the names of securities and issuers that are restricted, the date on which they were restricted and the individuals who have knowledge of the inside information.
-Records of decisions to place or remove a stock from the Banned List are maintained by Compliance.
+Records of decisions to place a stock on or remove from the Banned List are maintained by Compliance.
 When a stock is added to the banned list, Compliance will record separately the reason why they were restricted and a date for review.